-You are now given a real unknown solution A that only contains Co2+ in water.
+You are now given a real unknown solution A that only contains Co^{2+} in 0.25 M H2SO4.
 Find a method to calculate its concentration and calculate the confidence interval.

 IV.
 DETERMINATION OF QUANTIFICATION AND DETECTION LIMIT OF Co2+